 We Are So Much Larger Than Our Walls firstname.lastname@example.org

-We came across some old photos in the library’s archives and are seeking more information from the community.
-If anyone can give us any clues as to the occasion or date of the photos, we would appreciate it.
-Click on the “History Mystery Photos” link above to view the pictures.
+As the library’s archives are organized, we occasionally come across old photos.
+If you have any information as to the occasion or date of the photos, we would appreciate it.
+Click on the “History Mystery Photos” link below to view the pictures.

 The purpose of this website is to provide easy access to the names of coal miners who were injured or killed in mining accidents within the First District of Illinois between 1882 and 1927.
 This database also lists the names of workers certified as hoisting engineers, mine managers, and mine examiners for the same time period and locale.